User Manual

 - File menu: Create new project, download or share projects, etc.

-- Edit menu: Undo/redo (up to 30 steps), select all; more functions TBD.
+- Edit menu: Undo/redo (up to 30 steps), subdivide grid, rotate/flip, select/unselect all.

 - Setting menu: Display options and app preferences (language, theme, color scheme, etc.).

-- Tools menu: Optimize layout, import from TreeMaker format, and export to CP format.
+- Tools menu: Optimize layout, import from TreeMaker format, and CP exporting.

 - Help menu: About the app, version info, and how to support it.